onlyOneYR/elasticsearch/intl.en-US/User Guide/Instance management/YML configuration.md

     number_of_replicas: 1
 ```

 **Note:** You can pass custom settings to xpack.security.audit.index.settings when enabling audit indexing.
 Once you apply the change to the Elasticsearch instance, audit indexes will be available on the Elasticsearch instance.
-Otherwise, the elasticsearch instance audit log is set to the default `Number_of_shards: 5`, and `Number_of_replicas: 1`.
+Otherwise, the elasticsearch instance audit log is set to the default`Number_of_shards: 5`, and `Number_of_replicas: 1`.

  **Remote audit log indexing settings**

 Indexing settings for remote audit logs are currently unavailable.

 ## Customize thread pool queue size {#section_km3_pxs_zgb .section}

-You can set `Thread_pool.bulk.queue_size`, `Thread_pool.write.queue_size`, and `Thread_pool.search.queue_size` to customize the queue size of the write and search thread pools, respectively.
+You can set `Thread_pool.bulk.queue_size`,`Thread_pool.write.queue_size`, and`Thread_pool.search.queue_size` to customize the queue size of the write and search thread pools, respectively..

 In the following example, both the write and search queue size are set to `500`.